 - Select Restore a Partition option and then OK option.

-- Now select ES File Explorer option and then select Just Once option.
+- Now select File Explorer Root Browser option and then select Just Once option.

 - Choose the memory where the backup is present i.e, internal memory or external memory, and then select Partitions Backup folder.
 This is the default location where the mentioned app saves the backed up partitions in selected format.